suiuko/suiuko.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Gaojing Zhang is a MS. student of the university of sussex.
+He is research interests robotics, visual slam.
+He is currently working on low-level vision in the robotics lab and applying it to the SLAM framework.
+[By 2024.11.24]